 In the Frosmo Platform, a recommendation is a piece of dynamically generated content predicted to appeal to a visitor and delivered through a modification.
-The platform generates recommendations using the Frosmo Recommendations feature.
+The platform generates recommendations using the Frosmo Recommendations system.
 Product recommendations, that is, recommendations generated from product data and transaction data are the most common category of recommendations.

 Figure: Most purchased products on a product category page